 I love reading back through my sketchnotes.
 My notes and brainstorms become my learning blueprint, and a way to document my progress.
 Sketchnoting has become a powerful tool to help me cultivate my genius, and a creative way to share what I know with the world.

-HOW DID THE INCITED MEDIA JOURNAL PROCESS START?
+HOW DID THE INCITED MEDIA SKETCHNOTING PROCESS START?

 I developed the process while homeschooling my daughter, Avah, who is dyslexic.
 Instead of reading and writing pages and pages of text, we used photos, sketchnotes (doodles and lettering), different textures and materials, newspaper/ magazine clippings, and stickers to create a visual representation of what she was learning.